 Stop Bleed Through Without Primer

-I liberally applied a layer of Clear matte protective Sealer on the table tops and on the sides of the tables.
+I liberally applied a layer of clear matte sealer on the table tops and on the sides of the tables.
 I would NEVER apply it this thick when sealing the piece but for blocking bleed through its A-okay.

-Once the clear sealer was dry I applied a second coat of Stone and voila!
+Once the clear sealer was dry I applied a second coat of gray and voila!
 If one coat doesn’t do the trick a second clear coat and then paint should have you covered.

 Adding Glaze to Painted Tables